2025-26 Ski Season Progress Report as of January 17, 2026

 Arizona Snowbowl

 Pacific Northwest: Rain/snow lines in November and first half of December were high with almost no snow in Oregon and rain diminishing Washington's, so all areas in those states remained closed until Dec.
 20. Third week of December snow was 4-6 feet in Washington and 2+ feet in Oregon, ranging from 92% open at Mt.
 Baker to very restricted openings in Oregon.
 Average 1.5 feet fell during the holidays.
 The Whistler alpine base is 6+ feet deep and the top Peak and Glacier lifts finally opened just before Christmas.
-Oregon remains marginal with base depths of barely 2 feet, worst early season since 1976-77.
+Oregon remained marginal at New Year's with base depths of barely 2 feet, worst early season since 1976-77.
+Average 3 feet of snow fell in early January, improving all areas but base depths south of I-90 are only about 3 feet and Bachelor's Summit has not opened.
+Washington and coastal B.C. had rain to 7,000 feet during the second week of January, closing some terrain and losing 1-2 feet of base, except at Whistler where it snowed 2 feet before turning to rain.

 Area